chonkykai/Projects/house_price_prediction/README.md

 #### Observations

-Upon employing ElasticNetCV, the train score and test score were determined to be 81.5% and 81.6% respectively.
+Upon employing hyperparameter tuning on ElasticNetCV, the train score and test score were determined to be 81.4% respectively.
 This suggests that the model is exhibiting a balanced performance without any notable signs of overfitting or underfitting.
-However, when assessing the root mean squared error (RMSE) score, it was found to be 70,043, which indicates a higher level of error compared to the other models previously evaluated.
+However, when assessing the root mean squared error (RMSE) score, it was found to be 70,276, which indicates a higher level of error compared to the other models previously evaluated.
 Consequently, it can be concluded that the ElasticNetCV model is underperforming in comparison to the previously employed models.
 This outcome indicates that further exploration and investigation may be necessary to improve the model's predictive accuracy and decrease the RMSE score.
 Alternative models could be explored to potentially enhance the model's performance in the given task.

 ### Neural Network